-Taking professional advice in relation to Code of Practice 9 is essential, given the fine margins which could lead to a criminal prosecution for an incomplete or incorrect disclosure.
-Our team includes a former HMRC Fraud Investigation Service (FIS) senior inspector who can offer unique insight into the process.
-We have a wealth of COP 9 experience, helping our clients achieve their main aim of avoiding criminal prosecution but also assisting in negotiating a more favourable settlement in terms of penalty rates and payment arrangements.
+Taking professional advice in relation to COP9 is essential, given the fine margins which could lead to a criminal prosecution for an incomplete or incorrect disclosure.
+Our team includes Danielle Ford, Partner and Head of Tax Disputes & Resolutions, who has over 20 years’ experience in getting the best results for her clients, including resolving COP9 enquiries, and Riocard Hoye, Senior Manager and a former HMRC Fraud Investigation Service (FIS) senior inspector, who can also offer unique insight into the process.
+We have a wealth of COP9 experience, helping our clients achieve their main aim of avoiding criminal prosecution but also assisting in negotiating a more favourable settlement in terms of penalty rates and payment arrangements.